nlieurance/fastapi-blog/README.md

 posts: list[Post] = [ ]
 ```
 ## Dependencies
-I've deployed this code on Render, a PaaS (Platform as a Service) tool.
-The `requirements.txt` file lists all the dependencies that Render must install to build the app.
+I've deployed this code on Vercel, a PaaS (Platform as a Service) tool.
+The `requirements.txt` file lists all the dependencies that Vercel must install to build the app.

 ## Python requests
 Here's some code to show you how you might interact with this API via Python.